aakalaw/aakalaw.github.io/src/data/about.md

 # I dream of

-- Inspiring and feeling inspired.
+- Filled with inspiration and experiencing the joy of inspiring others.
-- Enabling a brighter future for everyone, regardless of political or socioeconomic status.
+- Empowering a better future for all, irrespective of political or socioeconomic backgrounds.
-- Treating every individual with genuine kindness and respect.
+- Showing sincere kindness and respect to each person.
-- Staying curious.
+- Remaining inquisitive.
-- Continually improving.
+- Consistently striving for improvement.
 - You not checking the commit history for earlier drafts of this file.